grunzer/Devices-docs/surface/service-guides/surface-pro-12in-component-disassembly-and-reassembly.md

         :::image type="content" source="./images/Surface_Pro_12in/Pro12_Repair/media/image74.png" alt-text="A person holding a black object.":::

     > [!IMPORTANT]
-    > Ensure that you do not start removal from the mid-section of the module as that will damage it permanently.
+    > Ensure that you don't start removal from the mid-section of the module as that will damage it permanently.

     2. Clean any remnant adhesive from the back of the module using a cleaning swab and IPA.